fxstein/GoProX/docs/feature-planning/USE_CASES.md

 - [ ] Can clean and optimize GPS tracks (remove noise, smooth paths)
 - [ ] Can store trip metadata and associate with tracks and media

+### **Use Case 27: Apple Photos Integration and Geo Location Markers**
+**Description**: Import media files from Apple Photos library with iPhone tracking and detect geo location markers from QR codes and hashtags.

+**Requirements**:
+- Import media files from Apple Photos library with full metadata preservation
+- Track iPhones as devices in metadata system similar to GoPro cameras
+- Extract and utilize geo location data from imported media files
+- Detect geo location markers (QR codes and hashtags) in photos and media files
+- Parse QR codes and hashtags to extract geo location coordinates
+- Store geo location markers as special waypoints in the metadata system
+- Enable search and retrieval of all geo location markers across processed media
+- Associate geo location markers with specific trips, locations, and time periods
+- Support both automatic and manual marker detection and validation
+- Export geo location markers in standard formats (GPX waypoints, KML placemarks)

+**Validation Criteria**:
+- [ ] Can import media files from Apple Photos library with metadata intact
+- [ ] Can track iPhones as devices with serial numbers and metadata
+- [ ] Can extract and utilize geo location data from imported media files
+- [ ] Can detect QR codes and hashtags containing geo location information
+- [ ] Can parse and validate geo location coordinates from markers
+- [ ] Can store geo location markers as special waypoints in metadata
+- [ ] Can search and retrieve all geo location markers across all processed media
+- [ ] Can associate markers with trips, locations, and time periods
+- [ ] Can export geo location markers in standard formats
+- [ ] Can distinguish between regular media files and special geo location markers

 ## Use Case Categories

 ### **Core Media Management (1-6)**